-When you think of a computer server, what do you think of?
+When you think of a computer server, what do you think of it?
 That mammoth black box that was stored in a closet somewhere at your college or university?
 A mystical machine that goes “WRRRR” and has blinking lights?
-Whatever your idea, in our internet connected world we could not do without servers.
+Whatever your idea, in our internet-connected world we could not do without servers.
 Whether it is for buying the toys your child cannot live without this Christmas, streaming your favorite TV show or playing your online game, servers help the world (wide web) go round.

 Some of the parts that might be specialized could be the hard drives, RAM, processors or an addition of a memory card.
 These additions are done to speed up or make the server more resilient to errors.
 Hard drives, for example, have added a little RAM to the drive to cache some actions to speed up the data retrieval.
 RAM manufacturers, on the other hand, build redundancy into it so that if there is an error it could be remapped to not use a section of the RAM.